Share

 - The specificity of detection for both viruses was more than 98%.

-The study shows that DBS, combined with an automated analysis system, is a viable and efficient blood sampling method for pathological tests/study.
+The study shows that DBS cards, combined with an automated analysis system, is a viable and efficient blood sampling method for pathological tests/study.

 Ready to partner